gceleghin/covid_data_digger/README.md

 There is also a webserver that when run replies to GET requests with a JSON containing the information required.

 ## Run the webserver
-If you clone the repo, run:
+If you clone the repo, run from the root:
-`python3 webserver/webserver.py`
+`python3 webserver/webserver.py` or
+`webserver/webserver.py`

 It also accepts some arguments:
 `--hostname STRING` to specify the hostname